 Genetic Studies of Cognition and AD Risk

 Genome-wide association studies of late-onset Alzheimer's disease (LOAD) have identified many risk variants.
-The lab has assessed the association of the top nine GWAS variants and the apolipoprotein ε4 (APOE ε4) allele with memory, as well as progression to mild cognitive impairment (MCI) or LOAD (MCI/LOAD).
+The lab has assessed the association of the top GWAS variants and the apolipoprotein ε4 (APOE ε4) allele with memory, as well as progression to mild cognitive impairment (MCI) or LOAD (MCI/LOAD).

 For this study, participants evaluated at Mayo Clinic's campuses in Minnesota and Florida were analyzed.
 They were assessed for associations of genetic variants with memory decline and for incident MCI/LOAD.
 Each variant was tested both individually and collectively using a single weighted risk score.
 The findings showed associations with a number of AD genetic risk factors.